 - Tissue/Dhatu: All Seven, Especially Plasma, Blood, Nerve

-Brahmi is adaptogenic, astringent, diuretic, sedative, potent nervine tonic, anti-anxiety agent, and improves mental functions.
-It is used in insanity, epilepsy, bronchitis, asthma and diarrhea.
-Brahmi is chiefly used in mental disorders as brain tonic.
+Brahmi is adaptogenic, astringent, diuretic, sedative, potent nervine Tonic, an anti-anxiety agent, and improves mental functions.
+It is used in insanity, epilepsy, bronchitis, asthma, and diarrhea.
+Brahmi is chiefly used in mental disorders as a brain tonic.

-Brahmi increases GABA (Gamma Aminobutyric Acid) level in brain.
-GABA is an amino acid / brain chemical or neurotransmitter that sends signals from nerve cell to a specific target cell.
-Low level of this chemical or GABA deficiency causes stress, mood disorders, depression, insomnia, hypertension and anxiety.
+Brahmi increases GABA (Gamma Aminobutyric Acid) level in the brain.
+GABA is an amino acid/brain chemical or neurotransmitter that sends signals from nerve cell to a specific target cell.
+Low level of this chemical or GABA deficiency causes stress, mood disorders, depression, insomnia, hypertension, and anxiety.

-Boil ½ teaspoon brahmi in a cup of milk and drink at bedtime.
+Boil ½ teaspoon Brahmi in a cup of milk and drink at bedtime.
 It will improve memory remarkably.
 Add a pinch of saffron for increased benefit.
-This can be taken every day for a month, or take as long as yoy want.
+This can be taken every day for a month, or take as long as you want.